20 Fun Things to Do in Killington, Vermont Without Skis

 Those mountains may be covered in snow, but that doesn’t mean you can’t learn to climb one.
 Break a sweat indoors at Green Mountain Rock Climbing where kids (and adults) can challenge themselves to scale the wall.

 Grab a gratis sled for a post-dinner sled down the hill behind the Mountain Top Tavern.
-The restaurant welcomes non-patrons to sled, but I suspect the whole family will work up enough appetite for at least dessert.
+(Free sleds are for patrons only but ice skating and snowshoeing are available to the public, including rental options.)

 Photos by the author except where noted.